-In 2019, the ENID Network was passed on to Kate and Amy, who expanded the Network to become an online journalism platform created by and for female-identifying and non-binary Sydney university students.
-With a strong focus on intersectional feminist issues, as well as personal experiences, ENID is a network of support and empowerment.
-The team aims for ENID to be a place where women’s voices on a huge variety of topics are celebrated, and where content is shared that can empower and inform women within and beyond the university community.
+In its current iteration, ENID is an online publication with a strong focus on intersectional feminist issues, as well as personal experiences.
+Our goal is for ENID to be a place where women’s voices on a huge variety of topics are celebrated, and where content is shared that can empower and inform women within and beyond the university community.

 Meet the team

 Brunch enthusiast and Instagram addict, Fran loves nothing more than a good book, a glass of rosé and when her online shopping arrives on time.
 When she’s not working, you’ll find her at the beach, procrastinating from all responsibilities, attempting to exercise and patting other people’s dogs.